A New Approach to Croquet Marketing

 Show them croquet players who think the same way.
 Now croquet fits their identity.

-The community seeker thinks: "I'm someone who values genuine connection."
+The community seeker thinks: "I'm someone who values real connection."

 Show them the friendships at the club.
 Now croquet fits their identity.